davenza/PyBNesian/docs/source/extending.rst

 .. doctest::

-    >>> from pybnesian.models import GaussianNetwork
+    >>> from pybnesian import GaussianNetwork
     >>> g = GaussianNetwork(["a", "b", "c", "d"])
     >>> g.set_node_type("a", MyLGType())
     Traceback (most recent call last):
     ...
     ValueError: Wrong factor type "MyLGType" for node "a" in Bayesian network type "GaussianNetworkType"

-There are two alternatives to use an extended :class:`Factor <pybnesian.factors.Factor>`:
+There are two alternatives to use an extended :class:`Factor <pybnesian.Factor>`:

-- Create an extended model (see :ref:`model-extension`) that admits the new extended :class:`Factor <pybnesian.factors.Factor>`.
+- Create an extended model (see :ref:`model-extension`) that admits the new extended :class:`Factor <pybnesian.Factor>`.
-- Use a generic Bayesian network like :class:`HomogeneousBN <pybnesian.models.HomogeneousBN>` and :class:`HeterogeneousBN <pybnesian.models.HeterogeneousBN>`.
+- Use a generic Bayesian network like :class:`HomogeneousBN <pybnesian.HomogeneousBN>` and :class:`HeterogeneousBN <pybnesian.HeterogeneousBN>`.

-The :class:`HomogeneousBN <pybnesian.models.HomogeneousBN>` and
+The :class:`HomogeneousBN <pybnesian.HomogeneousBN>` and
-:class:`HeterogeneousBN <pybnesian.models.HeterogeneousBN>` Bayesian networks admit any
+:class:`HeterogeneousBN <pybnesian.HeterogeneousBN>` Bayesian networks admit any
-:class:`FactorType <pybnesian.factors.FactorType>`.
-The difference between them is that :class:`HomogeneousBN <pybnesian.models.HomogeneousBN>` is homogeneous
+:class:`FactorType <pybnesian.FactorType>`.
+The difference between them is that :class:`HomogeneousBN <pybnesian.HomogeneousBN>` is homogeneous
-(all the nodes have the same :class:`FactorType <pybnesian.factors.FactorType>`) and :class:`HeterogeneousBN <pybnesian.models.HeterogeneousBN>` is heterogeneous (each node can have a different :class:`FactorType <pybnesian.factors.FactorType>`).
+(all the nodes have the same :class:`FactorType <pybnesian.FactorType>`) and :class:`HeterogeneousBN <pybnesian.HeterogeneousBN>` is heterogeneous (each node can have a different :class:`FactorType <pybnesian.FactorType>`).

-Our extended factor :class:`MyLG` can be used with an :class:`HomogeneousBN <pybnesian.models.HomogeneousBN>` to create and alternative implementation of a :class:`GaussianNetwork <pybnesian.models.GaussianNetwork>`:
+Our extended factor :class:`MyLG` can be used with an :class:`HomogeneousBN <pybnesian.HomogeneousBN>` to create and alternative implementation of a :class:`GaussianNetwork <pybnesian.GaussianNetwork>`:

 .. doctest::

     >>> import pandas as pd
-    >>> from pybnesian.models import HomogeneousBN, GaussianNetwork
+    >>> from pybnesian import HomogeneousBN, GaussianNetwork
     >>> # Create some multivariate normal sample data
     >>> def generate_sample_data(size, seed=0):
     ...     np.random.seed(seed)